Heat Exchanger (G)

 Description

-The Heat Exchanger (G) block simulates the heat exchange between the gas that flows between ports A1 and B1 and an external, regulated heat transfer medium by a scalar signal.
+Block Heat Exchanger (G) simulates the heat exchange between the gas flowing between ports A1 and B1 and an external, controlled heat carrier using a scalar signal.

-The unit heat transfer model is based on the efficiency-number of heat transfer units (E-NTU) method.
-In steady-state, heat transfer occurs with an efficiency equal to only a fraction of the ideal value, which is achievable with no thermal resistance and constant inlet stream temperatures:
+The block’s heat transfer model is based on the "efficiency-number of heat transfer units" (E-NTU) method.
+In steady-state mode, heat exchange is carried out with an efficiency equal to only a fraction of the ideal value, which is achievable in the absence of thermal resistance and constant temperatures at the flow inlet.:

 where